caseyg/awesome/TOPICS.md

 *   [philgyford/daily-paper](https://github.com/philgyford/daily-paper) - For viewing a daily issue of the Guardian and Observer newspapers. `main` branch should be stable, current work is in `dev` branch.

 ## angular-datagrid

 *   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript data grid with a spreadsheet look & feel.
 Works with React, Angular, and Vue.
 Supported by the Handsontable team ⚡

+## angular-table

+*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript data grid with a spreadsheet look & feel.
+Works with React, Angular, and Vue.
+Supported by the Handsontable team ⚡